ailearncloud/ailearnweb/intro.md

+# <font color="maroon">Overview</font>

+AI-Learn is an open-source toolset and digital platform for creating customized skills-based curriculums.
+We cut out the middlemen by placing AI-powered tools directly in the hands of instructors and domain experts.
+Using AI-Learn, an educator can *design* a customized skills-based curriculum, *deploy* it to an intelligent tutoring system or learning management system, *evaluate* what is working and what needs correction, *improve* instructional materials to make them more effective, and finally *share* the work and data with colleagues, educational researchers, and the global educational community.
+AI-Learn is powered by Deep Learning Large Language Models (LLMs).

 # <font color="maroon">Mission</font>

-We started **AI-Learn** because every citizen should have access to affordable, effective education.

-We support educators with open source AI-powered tools to train knowledge workers, not just once but throughout their lifetime.
-We cut out the middlemen by placing the tools directly in the hands of educators and domain experts so they can  design and customize skills-based curriculums, deploy the curriculum into intelligent tutoring systems, and receive actionable insights on what's working and what needs improvement.

-Our goal is to dramatically reduce the cost of curriculum development for skills-based training, but we also think that it is just as important to accelerate educational opportunities for reskilling and upskilling to historically marginalized learners.
+Every citizen should have access to affordable, quality education.
+Our goal is to dramatically reduce the cost of curriculum development for skills-based training, but we also think that it is just as important to accelerate educational opportunities for historically marginalized learners and communities.

-## <font color="maroon">What is AI Learn?</font>

-**AI-Learn** is a fully open-source AI-based educational platform for driving next-generation AI-based teaching and learning.

 ## <font color="maroon">Platform</font>